 The ryokan takes pride in its four different onsen pools, each with a hot spring of varying characteristics for your enjoyment.
 And the good news for the ladies is that the indoor onsen pool is bigger than the one for gentlemen (probably because they receive a lot more female guests)!

 As Tashirotai Marsh isn’t a major attraction in Hakkoda Mountains, you might be able to have the entire public hot spring pool to yourself when you arrive.
-But, if you worry about your privacy, you can rent out their private bath (=゚ω゚)ノ.
+But if you’re worried about your privacy, you can rent their private bath (=゚ω゚)ノ.

 Sukayu Onsen currently operates Hakkoda Onsen.